Now that GCC has been built (and optionally tested), you can install it with

 By default, only the man pages and info-format GCC documentation are built and installed.
 If you want to generate the GCC manuals in other formats, use commands like

-make dvi
+make dvi make pdf make html

 to build the manuals in the corresponding formats, and

-make install-dvi
+make install-dvi make install-pdf make install-html

 to install them.
 Alternatively, there are prebuilt online versions of the manuals for released versions of GCC on the GCC web site.

-We’d also like to know if the host/target specific installation notes didn’t include your host/target information or if that information is incomplete or out of date.
+If you built GCC yourself we would like to know if the host/target specific installation notes didn’t include your host/target information or if that information is incomplete or out of date.
 Send a note to gcc@gcc.gnu.org detailing how the information should be changed.

 If you find a bug, please report it following the bug reporting guidelines.